Borja21091/Masonry-Crack-Detection-Dataset/README.md

 # Masonry Crack Detection Dataset

 The dataset contained in this repository is a collection of crack images and their annotated bounding-box annotations.
-Currently, the dataset only accounts for 'Crack' defects, although it could be expanded in the future.
+Currently, the dataset only accounts for `Crack` defects, although it could be expanded in the future.
 The dataset was targeted to **detection** tasks, hence the bounding-boxes.

 ## Disclaimer
 There might be some mislabelled defects as I do not have any civil engineering qualifications.
 If you find any mistakes, please open an *Issue* with the details.
 Thank you!